If you’re an existing Maya user, this page will help you learn ZBrush version 4r8 and above (ZBrush now is in version 2018).

 Important Installation Note

-If you are using our user created menus, please make sure you have ZBrush 4r8 installed with the Patch 2 upgrade .
+If you are using version 4r8, please make sure you have ZBrush 4r8 installed with the Patch 2 upgrade .
 The Patch 2 update fixes many bugs.
 Previous to Patch 2 our UI may crash due to backward compatibility issues.